-Over the course of the school year, students explore seasonal themes and 3rd-4th grade curriculum through the overarching theme of Mindfulness.
+Over the course of the school year, students explore seasonal themes and 3rd-4th grade curriculum through the overarching theme of Community & Kindness.

-In our language arts studies we read both fiction and nonfiction, participate in writing and literature circles, as well as create ongoing response and reflection journals while honing grammar and spelling skills.
+In our language arts studies, we create authentic readers and writers by reading both fiction and nonfiction, and participating in writing and reading workshops while honing grammar and spelling skills.
 In math, students get to know numbers through engaging and relevant math activities as well as systematic introduction and practice of grade-specific math concepts.
-Students who are ready for sixth grade math integrate into our middle school classroom and students who need more support may integrate with a 3rd-4th grade group.
+Students who are ready for fifth-grade math integrate into our middle school classroom and students who need more support get what they need.

-We learn about the Earth including ecosystems, energy, evolution and living organisms through gardening, aquaponics, cooking, experiments, creating things and observing nature closely.
-Throughout the year, our studies travel through United States and North Carolina history, economics, and governments with an emphasis on geography and culture.
-The arts will be integrated into everyday curriculum as well as through school performances and field trips.
+We learn about the Earth including ecosystems, energy, evolution, and living organisms through gardening, cooking, experiments, creating things, and closely observing nature.
+Throughout the year, our studies travel through our surrounding community and North Carolina’s history, economics, and governments with an emphasis on geography and culture.
+The arts will be integrated into the everyday curriculum as well as through school performances and field trips.

 Pursuing Their Passions

-Students participate in a weekly special classes, including music, drama, chess, and health education.
-Following personal passions, using integrated learning and design thinking, students work together to research, collaborate and create a contribution to each of the Odyssey School Community Festivals.
-As the year progresses, the class chooses, designs, and implements a learning service project.
+Students participate in weekly special classes, including music, art, and physical education.
+Following personal passions, using integrated learning and design thinking, students work together to research, collaborate and create a contribution to each of the Odyssey School Festivals.
+As the year progresses, the class chooses, designs, and implements a service-learning project.

 Every year students choose a topic they are passionate about to study for their Independent Research Project.
 At once, this experience is fun and challenging.
 The students of the 3-4 class explore the curriculum through a variety of lesson formats: lectures, group projects, scientific inquiry, library and internet research, labs, data collection and analysis, field trips, and visiting experts.